Jeffrey Daniel: Shalamar

 Daniel and his Soul Train dance partner Jody Watley, along with Howard Hewett, became the soul funk group Shalamar who had hit songs such as "A Night to Remember", "The Second Time Around", "I Can Make You Feel Good", "Friends", "Make that Move", "Take That to the Bank", "There It Is" and "I Owe You One".
-During the 1980s, Daniel was often seen on the London club scene with the likes of Bananarama, Wham! and Culture Club.
+During the 1980s, Daniel was often seen in the London club scene with the likes of Bananarama, Wham! and Culture Club.

 In 1983, after six years as a group, Shalamar performed at London's Wembley Arena and went their separate ways.
 Soon after, Daniel took on the role of 'Electra' in Andrew Lloyd Webber's new West End musical Starlight Express which involved wild costumes with complex choreography on roller skates.
-Also in 1984 Daniel appeared in the Paul McCartney movie Give My Regards to Broad Street displaying his signature robotic or marionette-like dancing style (with McCartney, his wife Linda McCartney and members of the band Toto made up as marionettes) to the Wings hit, "Silly Love Songs".
+Also in 1984, Daniel appeared in the Paul McCartney film Give My Regards to Broad Street displaying his signature robotic or marionette-like dancing style (with McCartney, his wife Linda McCartney and members of the band Toto made up as marionettes) to the Wings hit, "Silly Love Songs".

 First broadcast on the UK's Channel 4 on April 12, 1985, Daniel hosted 620 Soul Train, a British version of Soul Train which he produced with Don Cornelius.
-The groundbreaking show (for the UK) ran for 10 episodes and featured invited studio dancers with live studio guest artists, along with clips from the U.S version and the occasional music video and guest DJs such as Pete Tong and Tony Blackburn.
-It was highly regarded as essential viewing for soul & dance music fans because otherwise there was very little outlet for the music on the other pop/rock orientated UK TV stations at the time.
+The groundbreaking show (for the UK) ran for 10 episodes and featured invited studio dancers with live studio guest artists, along with clips from the US version and the occasional music video and guest DJs such as Pete Tong and Tony Blackburn.
+It was highly regarded as essential viewing for soul and dance music fans because otherwise there was very little outlet for the music on the other pop/rock orientated UK TV stations at the time.
 The show was also one of the first TV research jobs for UK media broadcaster and interviewer Jonathan Ross before his own show started on Channel 4 in 1987.